sympy/sympy/doc/src/guides/custom-functions.md

   that instead, which would make `versin(n*pi)` evaluate even if `n = Symbol('n', integer=True)`.
 But this is a case where we might not always want evaluation to happen, and if `n` is a more complicated expression, `n.is_integer` might take more time to compute.
-Although SymPy itself doesn't always follow this rule, it is recommended to avoid performing automatic evaluation in `eval` based on assumptions.
+It is recommended to avoid performing automatic evaluation in `eval` based on assumptions.
 Instead, `eval` should typically only evaluate explicit numerical special values and return `None` for everything else.

 - **Allow `None` input assumptions.**